laere/budgety/client/README.md

 ### Fix DRY code

-### handling async errors in action creators
+### Handling async errors in action creators

-### implement better backend error handling
+### Implement better backend error handling

-### allow users to add specific categories such as (food, savings, housing) which have their own transactions list.
+### Allow users to add specific categories such as (food, savings, housing) which have their own transactions list.

+### Make delete item component